C. J. Goodwin

-Charaun Jareé "C. J." Goodwin (born February 4, 1990) is an American football cornerback for the Dallas Cowboys of the National Football League (NFL).
-He was signed by the Pittsburgh Steelers as an undrafted free agent following the 2014 NFL Draft.
-He played college football at Bethany College, Fairmont State, and California (PA).
+Charaun Jareé Goodwin (born February 4, 1990) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+He was signed by the Pittsburgh Steelers as an undrafted free agent following the 2014 NFL draft.
+He played college basketball for the Bethany Bison, and college football for the Fairmont State Fighting Falcons and the California Vulcans.